Glazzerino/FileTransferM5/README.md

-# FileTransferM5
+# FileTransferM5 (WIP)
-Simple file transfer experiment for M5Stack
+Simple file transfer experiment between a PC and an M5Stack (ESP32)